Is a Password Manager Your Key to Hassle-Free Online Security?

 • Password sharing: an excellent feature for families who need to access the same accounts

 • Cost: probably a no-brainer, but you’ll want a password manager you can afford (we have some suggestions).
-Yes, there are free options, but they will have limited features, so always cross-reference what’s offered between versions.
+Yes, there are free online password managers, but they will have limited features, so always cross-reference what’s offered between versions.

 A note on encryption